 Spring might be here on the calendar but mornings are still chilly.
-Instead of my frozen fruit and protein smoothie, I was craving something warm to start my day.
-The solution?
-Steel-cut oats.
-But being used to a high protein smoothie, how could oatmeal do the job?
-Here’s how.
+Instead of my usual frozen berry and protein smoothie I needed something warm to start my day.
+The solution was steel cut oats with hemp seeds and dried cranberries for sweetness.
+Try it to get your morning started.

 Steel cut oats have 7 grams of protein per dry ¼ cup (44 grams) serving, so the oats alone are a good start for a high-protein breakfast.
 Add 1½ tablespoons (15 grams) of hemp seeds, and that adds 5 grams of protein.
 For even more protein, double the hemp seeds.
 Gain a bit more with the almond milk, and you have a healthy, high-protein breakfast that comes from whole grain and plant-based sources.